What are header guards?

 Let's fix our previous example with header guards:

-// Mathematical constants
+// Mathematical utility functions

 geometry.h